ShaoZhi21/Minimart/README.md

 ## Project Overview

 The **Muhammadiyah Welfare Home Minimart Website** is a web application developed as part of the **Hack4Good Hackathon**.
 The goal of this project is to provide an online minimart for the welfare home, allowing them to manage and sell essential goods, all while creating a user-friendly platform for both administrators and customers.
-The website facilitates:

-- User registration and login
-- Product listing and categorization
-- Order placement and order history tracking
-- Admin functions like adding products, updating stock, and viewing user information

 ## Features